matteopagano/TAW-Project-22-23/README.txt

         docker-compose up

-5)  Now it's all setupped, so you can visit in a Broswer : http://localhost (is not necessary include the port)
+5) Now it's all setupped, so you can visit in a browser like Chrome or Safari : http://localhost (is not necessary include the port)

-7) now the application is correctly setupped, so you can access with the various kinds of users and visualize the content of the application

-8) This last step is unnecessay, but if you want you can use electron to run the web application, you must just type the command
+8) This last step is unnecessay, but if you want you can use electron to run the web application or you want some data in the mongoDB, you must type the commands:

         ./startMacOrLinux.sh